 Rating Factors for Car Insurance – Why Car Insurance Rates Vary

 Each driver on the road is unique.
 As such, they each have a unique risk profile.

 A driver’s risk profile demonstrates to an auto insurance agent how likely they are to file a claim in the future.
 Your insurance rates might vary based on your risk profile.

-What does an insurer look at when calculating your risk profile?
+What rating factors for car insurance does an insurer look at when calculating your risk profile?
 Insurers consider such factors as:

 - Your driving record

 You can have a direct influence on these factors.
 By making good choices, you can help ensure your rates stay low.

 Auto insurance claims arise when your vehicle is involved in an accident or other incident that causes damage or loss.
 Insurers can get a good idea about how likely you are to file a claim by looking at your past driving history.